zhoupgit/grafana/docs/sources/alerting/alerting-rules/create-grafana-managed-rule.md

 1. Turn on pause alert notifications, if required.

-   {{< admonition type="note" >}}
+   **Note**:

+   Pause alert rule evaluation to prevent noisy alerting while tuning your alerts.
+Pausing stops alert rule evaluation and does not create any alert instances.
+This is different to mute timings, which stop notifications from being delivered, but still allow for alert rule evaluation and the creation of alert instances.

    You can pause alert rule evaluation to prevent noisy alerting while tuning your alerts.
-   Pausing stops alert rule evaluation and doesn't create any alert instances.
-   This is different to mute timings, which stop notifications from being delivered, but still allows for alert rule evaluation and the creation of alert instances.
+Pausing stops alert rule evaluation and does not create any alert instances.
+This is different to mute timings, which stop notifications from being delivered, but still allow for alert rule evaluation and the creation of alert instances.
-   {{< /admonition >}}

 1. In **Configure no data and error handling**, configure alerting behavior in the absence of data.

    Use the guidelines in [No data and error handling](#configure-no-data-and-error-handling).

-## Add annotations

-Add [annotations](ref:annotation-label). to provide more context on the alert in your alert notifications.

-Annotations add metadata to provide more information on the alert in your alert notifications.
-For example, add a **Summary** annotation to tell you which value caused the alert to fire or which server it happened on.

-1.[Optional][] Add a summary.

-   Short summary of what happened and why.

-2.[Optional][] Add a description.

-   Description of what the alert rule does.

-3.[Optional][] Add a Runbook URL.

-   Webpage where you keep your runbook for the alert

-4.[Optional][] Add a custom annotation
-5.[Optional][] Add a dashboard and panel link.

-   Links alerts to panels in a dashboard.

 ## Configure notifications

+{{< admonition type="note" >}}
+To try out a simplified version of routing your alerts, enable the alertingSimplifiedRouting feature toggle and refer to the following section Configure notifications (simplified).
+{{< /admonition >}}

-Add labels to your alert rules to set which notification policy should handle your firing alert instances.
+1. Add labels to your alert rules to set which notification policy should handle your firing alert instances.

    All alert rules and instances, irrespective of their labels, match the default notification policy.
 If there are no nested policies, or no nested policies match the labels in the alert rule or alert instance, then the default notification policy is the matching policy.

-1. Add labels if you want to change the way your notifications are routed.
+   Add labels if you want to change the way your notifications are routed.

    Add custom labels by selecting existing key-value pairs from the drop down, or add new labels by entering the new key or value.